danieldkim/charlotte/README.md

   created. this fits with the general use case for the `flash()` method; your app should not depend on support for other use cases.

+# SSL support

+There is some support for handling SSL transparently in the server while specifying a non-SSL `rootUrl` and `assetRootUrl` option for charlotte.
+When executing on the server the helpers will output URL's appropriately depending on whether the current request is https or not.

+On the client, you need to take care of setting up the charlotte object with the appropriate `rootUrl` and `assetRootUrl`, https or not.
+Mixing http and http requests in an HTML bundle mode session is not supported yet, though some preliminary work has been done to support it.
+All requests will be either/or -- `requestIsSecure` will be a constant value for every HTML bundle request within a given session.

 [demo]: https://github.com/danieldkim/charlotte_demo  "Charlotte demo"